Colonic and Gastric Ulcers in Horses: Treatment and Prevention

 In addition to feeding Alfa-Lox, switching to a high fiber, beet pulp-based feed, like Triple Crown Senior, Complete or Growth, can reduce grain-based problems in the stomach.
 The pectin found in beet pulp help promote a healthier hindgut and help heal and prevent colonic ulcers.

-- Helps speed recovery when using with an ulcer treatment product like GastroGard®
+- Helps speed recovery when used with an ulcer treatment product like GastroGard®

 - Helps eliminate or delay the need for future ulcer treatments